The Ultimate MBA Application Guide (2024)

 • Reach out to parents for any missing family information

-• Fill in your personal employment information
+• Fill in your personal employment information, including dates and roles/impact

-• Review extra-curricular activities
+• Review and input your extra-curricular activities such as:

 • Community involvement and service

-• On-campus participation (undergraduate education)
+• On-campus participation (during your undergraduate education)

 • Add any awards or honors - start with the most important/impactful, followed by others in reverse chronological order